0xMenna01/client_db/README.md

 # client_db

-This application implements a client that interacts with a MYSQL DBMS
+This application implements a client that interacts with a MYSQL DBM